lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next
-when rendering player delete should find by id event-1-player-3-delete-button players render to dom then once minimised and reopened dont appear warning before delete edit function for event and maybe for team? validations and error handling
+players render to dom then once minimised and reopened dont appear warning before delete edit function for event and maybe for team? validations and error handling
-.catch errors for fetch requests make function to process inputted date time from new event info here - https://www.toptal.com/software/definitive-guide-to-datetime-manipulation
+.catch errors for fetch requests
 CSS and styling